What Is Morning Anxiety, And How Can Improving Sleep Help?

 Why is sleep so important?

-Many people who have trouble controlling their stress and anxiety reactions, such as those with GAD, may find that they wake up during the night due to anxiety or wake up in the morning feeling anxious, irritable, and unrested.
+Many people who have trouble controlling their stress and anxiety reactions, such as those with generalized anxiety, may find that they wake up during the night due to anxiety or wake up in the morning feeling anxious, irritable, and unrested.
 Sleep can be thought of as your body’s natural reset switch, and it can often enable your mind to file away the previous day’s experiences so you can prepare for the new day.
-In fact, adequate sleep may even decrease the risk of health concerns like heart disease and inflammation.
+In fact, adequate sleep may even lead to a lower risk of health concerns like heart disease and inflammation.

-How improving your sleep habits can reduce morning anxiety
+How improving sleep habits can reduce morning anxiety

-According to research from the US Department of Health and Human Services, most adults need at least seven hours of sound sleep per day on a regular schedule to allow the body to complete its resting functions so you wake up feeling refreshed.
+According to research from the US Department of Health and Human Services, most adults need at least seven hours of sound sleep per day on a regular schedule to allow the body to complete its resting functions so you wake up in the morning feeling refreshed.

-When you consistently get a full night of good-quality sleep at roughly the same time each day, research shows you may get sick less often, find it easier to maintain your weight, reduce the risk for health problems like diabetes and heart disease, lower stress, improve mood, boost focus and concentration, make social interaction more manageable, and increase your decision-making and risk-aversion abilities.
+When you consistently get a good night’s sleep at roughly the same time each day, research shows you may get sick less often, find it easier to maintain your weight, reduce the risk for health problems like diabetes and heart disease, lower anxiety, improve mood, boost focus and concentration, make social interaction more manageable, and increase your decision-making and risk-aversion abilities.
 If you get regular, healthy sleep, you may be less likely to experience morning anxiety symptoms.

 Researchers at the Centers for Disease Control often emphasize the importance of good sleep habits, also known as sleep hygiene.
 Just as your habits of caring for your teeth and body can influence your physical and dental health, your sleep hygiene may affect your physical and emotional well-being.
 Here are some tips for developing good sleep hygiene: